-Several religious and spiritual groups, dubbed “heterodox cults” by Beijing, add another layer to religious practice in China and are subject to regular government crackdowns.
+Several religious and spiritual groups, dubbed “heterodox cults” by Beijing, are subject to regular government crackdowns.
 The party-state has banned more than a dozen such faiths on the grounds that adherents use religion “as a camouflage, deifying their leading members, recruiting and controlling their members, and deceiving people by molding and spreading superstitious ideas, and endangering society.”
-Those banned include quasi-Christian groups such as the Church of Almighty God (also known as Eastern Lightning) and Falun Gong, a spiritual movement that blends aspects of Buddhism, Daoism, and traditional qigong exercise.
+Those banned include quasi-Christian groups such as the Church of Almighty God, also known as Eastern Lightning, and Falun Gong, a spiritual movement that blends aspects of Buddhism, Daoism, and traditional qigong exercise.
 International human rights groups, scholars of religion, and Chinese human rights lawyers have questioned such designations, criticizing the Chinese government for harsh repression against believers.

 A Continuing Revival